BqT123456/BuiQuangTruong/src/problem2/SOLUTION.md

 	+ Role: DNS & Traffic Routing.

-	+ Reason to choose: Global traffic distribution, fault tolerance.
+	+ Reason to choose: Global traffic distribution, fault tolerance.<br/>
-	=> Alternative: Cloudflare DNS
+	<ins>**=> Alternative: Cloudflare DNS**</ins>

 - Autoscaling Group EC2:

 	+ Role: Runs the server (for authentication) and order matching system (Executes buy/sell orders).
 	+ Reason to choose: Maintain high ability.
 Easy to deploy.

+	<ins>**=> Alternative:**</ins><br/>
-	=> Alternative: ECS (Fargate) - Microservices Layer to scale automatically serverlessly, move from based on demand to pay-as-you-go to save cost.
+	+ ECS (Fargate) - Microservices Layer to scale automatically serverlessly, move from based on demand to pay-as-you-go to save cost.
-	=> Alternative: Amazon EKS (Elastic Kubernetes Service) to run the order matching system using container orchestration for easier to manage resources, maintain high availability and scalability for the matching engine workloads
+  	+ Amazon EKS (Elastic Kubernetes Service) to run the order matching system using container orchestration for easier to manage resources, maintain high availability and scalability for the matching engine workloads.
-	=> Alternative: add AWS Lambda to handle short-duration functions.
+	+ Add AWS Lambda to handle short-duration functions.

 - Amazon MSK (Managed Streaming for Apache Kafka):

 	+ Role: Acts as an event streaming platform for high-throughput data.
-Handles real-time streams of orders and market events, low-latency data streams for trading platforms.
+	+ Reason to choose: Handles real-time streams of orders and market events, low-latency data streams for trading platforms.

-	=> Alternative: AWS Kinesis if the system does not need to be compatible with Kafka eco-system and the system has low data throughput.
+	<ins>**=> Alternative: AWS Kinesis if the system does not need to be compatible with Kafka eco-system and the system has low data throughput.**</ins>

 - Aurora PostgreSQL: